-Fall is perfect for getting a jumpstart on your spring gardens.
-The cooler temps are conducive to helping new perennials, trees, shrubs and even divisions from plants become established in their new home.
+Fall is perfect for getting a jumpstart on your spring garden.
+The cool temperatures are conducive to helping new perennials, trees, shrubs and even divisions from plants become established in their new home.
 The hustle of tending the gardens has mostly quieted down.
-Plus, it can be a great time to find trees, shrubs and perennials at clearance prices.
+Plus, late summer and early fall can be a great time to find trees, shrubs and perennials at clearance prices.

 I know some gardeners are tired of gardening by the end of summer, but I encourage you to rally and keep right on gardening into Fall.
 You won’t be sorry you did.